-What is lactose intolerance?
+What are the causes of lactose intolerance?

 Is lactose intolerance an allergy?

-Could yogurt be consumed by lactose intolerant?
+Could yogurt be consumed by lactose intolerants?

 Yogurt is a fermented food with live bacteria, made from fermented milk.
 It contains simple forms of sugars, proteins and fats.
 Many lactose intolerants are tempted to ban yogurt from their diet but, unless under specific condition, they shouldn’t:

 Yogurt and other dairy products bring key nutrient for both adults and children.
 Indeed, yogurt contain all nine essential amino acids.
 Yogurt is also rich in several micronutrients of interest for bone health, such as calcium, vitamin D and potassium.
 It has been showed that yogurt consumption increases the intake of vital micronutrients for bone health, among children.